iurnus/scripps_kaust_model/README.md

 Recent changes:

 We have updated WRF, MITgcm, and ESMF to the recent versions.
-Since WW3 still does not have a newer archived version, we are still using the 6.07.1 version.
+Because WW3 is not archived for many years, we are still using the 6.07.1 version.

 The coupled model has now implemented with DART for some data assimilation experiments.